 We all want great skin.
-But sometimes searching for the secret to an amazing complexion can feel like a long and difficult journey.
+But sometimes searching for the secret to a smoothe, healthy and glowing complexion can feel like a long and difficult journey.

 Certainly been there, done that!
 Do you relate?

 The truth is that great skin isn’t as complicated as it looks.

 By focusing on skin-loving ingredients and a smart, skin-supporting diet, you can achieve that sought-after glow.

 Some of the building blocks of great skin can be found in Essential Fatty Acids or EFAs.

 EFAs are a group of naturally-occurring, unsaturated fats that offer a range of amazing skin benefits, whether you are applying them directly to your skin or eating them in your diet.

 - The Omega-6 series derived from Linoleic acid

 - The Omega-3 series derived from Alpha-linolenic acid (ALA).

 The body can synthesise most of the fats it needs from the food we eat, but linoleic acid and alpha-linolenic acid cannot be synthesized in the body and must be obtained from our diet.